Get Started »

 Full access to telecommunications and information resources makes possible the rich teaching and learning that take place in schools and libraries.
 For these institutions to provide the high level of service necessary for their students and patrons to participate fully in American society, the costs can be great.
 Telecommunications and Internet access, the hardware needed for assembling local networks, and maintenance of systems and machines can stretch budgets that are already under stress.

-The universal service Schools and Libraries Program, commonly known as “E-rate,” helps ensure that schools and libraries can obtain telecommunications and Internet access at affordable rates.
+The universal service Schools and Libraries Program, commonly known as the E-rate Program, helps ensure that schools and libraries can obtain telecommunications and Internet access at affordable rates.

 If you’re an applicant, once you understand eligibility, your next step is to review the application process.
 Before you start, be sure to review what you need to know Before You Begin.
 The process starts with a request for services and ends when you select a cost-effective provider.
 Then a contract is signed, and the discounted services can begin.